vmware-tanzu/cartographer/site/content/docs/development/reference.md

   selector:
     app.tanzu.vmware.com/workload-type: web

+  # specifies the service account to be used to create resources if one
+  # is not specified in the workload
+  #
+  # (optional)
+  serviceAccountName: service-account

   # parameters to override the defaults from the templates.
   # if a resource in the supply-chain specifies a parameter
   # of the same name that resource parameter clobber what is